 Moveable Feast was a series of workshops, edible events, and youth programs offered in an heirloom vegetable garden on the grounds of the Burnaby Art Gallery from May through October, 2012.
 The project was a response to the current global mobility of food in the context of rapidly dwindling food varieties.

 Grow was a public art project, teaching tool and creative laboratory for ecological and social sustainability practices, presented from May 1st to November 30, 2011 by Other Sights for Artist's Projects in Vancouver's Olympic Village.

 This exploration of sustainability took place through a wide range of activities including: walking dialogues with disciplinary experts in sustainable design, architecture, and eco-philosophy; design charrettes to prototype containers for growing food; drop-in workshops on urban farming; and events such as the Grow Seed Exchange that brought people together to share knowledge, skills and ideas.

 These activities resulted in the creation of the Bulkhead Urban Agriculture Lab on the last remaining section of undeveloped seawall.
 Responding to the industrial remnants on this vacant lot, the project posed different solutions for growing food using recycled materials in a post-industrial landscape.

 Fungi Dinner was a nine course dinner designed in collaboration with a Québec chef who recently suffered a rare, life-threatening fungal respiratory illness.
 Acting as hostess and cook, I brought together members of the local mycology society, artists and writers for an evening of discussion and dining on mushrooms.

-Inspired by mycology society forays, Invisible Worlds was a guided walk through Pacific Spirit Park in Vancouver focussing on the invisible relations between bodies, particuarly fungal bodies.
+Inspired by mycology society forays, Invisible Worlds was a guided walk through Pacific Spirit Park in Vancouver focusing on the invisible relations between bodies, particularly fungal bodies.
 Participants were asked to use all of their senses to better understand this pervasive but often invisible entity.